 To invite players, send them a share link - you will see it once you click to play the game - and you can get a link for each team.
 Or, you can also send people just a room code and tell them to join: players will be asked to choose their team after entering the room in that case.

-Note: you, as a room owner, don't have necessarily to play.
-You can only watch the game and be responsible to start the game - to do this don't click play, instead, click the eye icon for your room.
-Spectator mode will open, you will see the gameplay but will not participate in it (but you, as a room owner, will be responsible to start the game once the people you invited have joined)
+Note: you, as a room owner, don't necessarily have to play.
+You can only watch the game and be responsible for starting the game - to do this, don't click play; instead, click the eye icon for your room.
+Spectator mode will open; you will see the gameplay but will not participate in it (but you, as a room owner, will be responsible for starting the game once the people you invited have joined)